cloudquery/cloudquery/website/pages/blog/introducing-the-gandi-source-plugin.md

 ## Detect soon to expire domain registrations

 If you have more than just one domain, keeping track of which one will expire soon can be a problem.
-Here's a query to keep an eye on how many days left on each registration.
+Here's a query to check how many days left on each registration.

 ```sql
 select fqdn, dates->>'registry_ends_at' as registry_ends_at, date_trunc('day', (dates->>'registry_ends_at')::timestamp - current_timestamp) as days_left from gandi_domains where ((dates->>'registry_ends_at')::timestamp - interval '90 day') < current_timestamp order by 1;